peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         int length,
         PeterO.Numbers.EContext ctx);

-Creates a decimal number from a text string that represents a number.
+Creates an arbitrary-precision decimal number from a text string that represents a number.

 The format of the string generally consists of: